 Take the lift on Swanston Street up to level three and enter the vegan and vego sanctuary that is Gong De Lin.
 The Chinese cuisine served here uses mock meat and tofu to recreate the textures and, dare we say, flavours of meat-based dishes.
 Serves are generous and the choice is stupendous.
 Ease in with chilli wontons packed with greens.
 Then warm up with a clay-pot tofu stew or plate of crispy vegan fried chicken.

 Meat-free Mondays have gone New Orleans–style vegan at Beast CBD.
 Drop in for hush puppies, aka Cajun corn bombs in maple butter.
-Or fire up with stuffed jalapeño poppers and a Creole vegan shrimp po’boy.
+Or fire up with mock Southern fried chicken in hot sauce and the vegan smoked BBQ brisket.
 If you’re not already a meat-free convert, it’s a deliciously smoky-spicy way to go vegan for the night.
 And any day of the week, the burgers can be vegan or meaty at Beast.
 The choice is up to you.

 Feeling peckish?
 Head straight to Union Kiosk.
-This tiny family-run kiosk on Causeway Lane is perfect for vegans on the go.
-Toasted jaffles are the stars of their 100 per cent vegan menu.
+This tiny family-run kiosk in Howey place is perfect for vegans on the go.
+Toasted jaffles are the stars of the 100 per cent vegan menu.
 Order a classic like tomato, cheese and Dijon, or check their socials for newcomers.
-Like loaded potato gems with bacon, cheese and sour cream.
+Like spicy Buffalo chicken with ranch sauce and cheese.
 Yep, all those ingredients are vegan.

 At Maha, Middle Eastern flavours are given a contemporary spin in a dining experience to fire the senses.
 Dishes are designed for sharing, and there’s a special set menu for vegans.
-The meze course stars roast beetroot with puffed rice.
-Shared mains include harissa-roasted pumpkin drizzled with pomegranate dressing.
-And for dessert, Turkish delight doughnuts with walnut ice cream and rosewater honey, of course.
+The meze course stars smoked eggplant with date vinegar dressing.
+Shared mains include Turkish dumplings drizzled with spiced vegan butter.
+And for dessert you might add on the Turkish delight doughnuts with walnut ice cream and rosewater honey.

 Sign up to What's On weekly